-- 1.1 There are 610km of public rights of way within Pendle District including footpaths, bridleways and byways.
+- 1.1 There are over 600km of public rights of way within Pendle District including footpaths, bridleways and byways.
 These public rights of way provide the means for people to enjoy the countryside.
-We specially promote some of these rights of way including The Pendle Way and the Eight Circular Walks in Pendle. - 1.2 We have an agreement with Lancashire County Council to carry out the statutory duty of the highway authority under section 130 of the Highways Act 1980 to "assert and protect the rights of the public to the use and enjoyment of" and to "prevent so far as possible, the unauthorised stopping up or obstruction of" all the public rights of way within the Council area. - 1.3 Our aim is to ensure that all public rights of way remain in a condition that is safe and easy for people to use.
-But when unauthorised obstructions to the rights of way network occur we will take action as necessary and appropriate, to resolve them. - 1.4 To avoid the occurrence of enforcement problems, we will use our influence to give advice, practical assistance as appropriate and guidance to help landowners and occupiers comply with the law. - 1.5 This document gives an explanation of relevant concepts and background and concludes with a formal statement of policy. - 1.6 Enforcement Action is a general term used in this document to cover a range of options which include giving informal advice, as well as taking formal action in accordance with the law, which could include prosecuting an offender and securing a court order to remove an obstruction.
+We specially promote some of these rights of way including The Pendle Way. - 1.2 As a district Council we have a statutory power under section 130 of the Highways Act 1980 to "assert and protect the rights of the public to the use and enjoyment of any highway including any roadside waste which forms part of it". - 1.3 Our aim is to ensure that all public rights of way remain in a condition that is safe and easy for people to use.
+But where unauthorised obstructions to the rights of way network have occurred we will take action as necessary and appropriate, to resolve them as resources allow. - 1.4 To avoid the occurrence of enforcement problems, we will use our influence to give advice or practical assistance as appropriate to help land managers comply with the law. - 1.5 This document gives an explanation of the relevant concepts and background and concludes with a formal statement of policy. - 1.6 "Enforcement Action" is a general term used in this document to cover a range of options which include giving informal advice, as well as taking formal action in accordance with the law, which could include prosecuting an offender and securing a court order to remove an obstruction. - 1.7 The word "Paths" is used throughout this document and refers to public footpaths, public bridleways, restricted byways and byways open to all traffic.